Lead Poisoning Prevention

 These first two methods of exposure can result in lead being stored in the bones, and potentially also the brain.

-The tertiary way occurs when lead is released from its storage sites and re-poisons you.
+The tertiary way occurs when lead is released from its storage sites within the body and re-poisons you.

 To share more about this topic, I had the privilege to discuss this topic with Lead Advocate, Elizabeth O’Brien.